alexking35h/acc/design/parser.md

 ```

 `function_declarations` subsequently derive `compound_statements`, which include:
-* `expression_statements`, including assignments and function-calls.
+* `expression_statement`, including assignments and function-calls.
-* `declarations` - although not function-declarations of course.
+* `declaration` - although not function-declarations of course.
 * `iteration_statement` - including `while` and `for`.

 For some rules - provided the semantics and set of derivations are unchanged,